niupanyu/box2d/docs/overview.md

 ## Factories and Definitions
 Fast memory management plays a central role in the design of the Box2D API.
-So when you create a b2Body or a b2Joint, you need to call the factory functions on b2World.
+So when you create a b2Body or a b2Joint, you need to call the factory functions[工厂函数] on b2World.
 You should never try to allocate these types in another manner.

 There are creation functions: